gruai/koifish/README.md

 # Koifish

-Sparse & quantized LLM training in C++/cu.
+Sparse & quantized LLM training/inference in C++/cu.

 Koifish needs much less training resource than other frameworks.
 It needs only one day to train ~2B model on single 4090 as shown in the following table.